duclet/ti-platform/packages/aide-build-tools/base-readme.md

 - `Insert API Docs`: Will be replaced with the contents of TypeDoc.
 - `Insert components`: Will be replaced with the contents of Vue-DocGen.

+Note that in order for this to work, you will also need to have the following packages included:
+- typedoc
+- typedoc-plugin-markdown

 ## package.json Version Sync
 ```